 - “70% of wealthy parents make their children volunteer 10 hours or more a month vs. 3% of poor.”

 I’m calling bullshit again.
 Was there any proof of this supposed volunteer work?
 Was it time spent at church, or some sort of actual service to the community?
-I can tell you how I was spending my hours — being forced to go to church every time the doors opened.
+I can tell you how I was spending my hours as a child/teen — being forced to go to church every time the doors opened.
 Taking care of siblings.
 Housework.
 Going to my own jobs (multiple).
-How many of the rich kids have to work, or take care of younger siblings, or clean house?
+How many rich kids have to work, take care of younger siblings, or clean the house?

 - “80% of wealthy make Happy Birthday calls vs. 11% of poor.”